-Drawing upon energy and creativity well known to the Firm's clients, Jack has achieved major victories in many complex litigation matters, including jury verdicts (in antitrust, unfair competition, and RICO actions), appellate victories (Doryx antitrust litigation, Asacol antitrust litigation, GM seeds antitrust litigation), dismissals of antitrust claims on the pleadings and at summary judgment (January 2021 "short squeeze"/"meme stock" litigation, numerous "reverse payment" and "product hopping" cases, Black v.
+Drawing upon energy and creativity well known to the Firm's clients, Jack has achieved major victories in many complex litigation matters, including jury verdicts (in antitrust, unfair competition, and RICO cases), appellate victories (Asacol antitrust litigation, Doryx antitrust litigation, GM seeds antitrust litigation), dismissals of antitrust claims on the pleadings and at summary judgment (January 2021 "short squeeze"/"meme stock" litigation, numerous "reverse payment" and "product hopping" cases, Black v.
 JP Morgan Chase, VantageScore antitrust litigation, auto repair consumer protection litigation), and groundbreaking defeats of class certification (Asacol antitrust litigation, GM seeds antitrust litigation, court reporting unfair competition litigation).

-Jack successfully has represented clients in numerous trials and other litigation settings against private parties, federal prosecutors, and state attorneys general.
-He also has represented many leading global companies in class action litigation matters at the cutting edge of antitrust and intellectual property.
+Jack successfully has represented clients in numerous trials, arbitrations and other litigation settings against private parties, federal prosecutors, and state attorneys general.
+He also has represented many leading global companies in litigation at the cutting edge of antitrust and intellectual property law.

-Jack works with clients across a broad spectrum of industries, including technology, pharmaceuticals, financial services, agriculture, energy, and insurance.
+Jack works with clients across a broad spectrum of industries, including technology, pharmaceuticals, financial services, fintech, agriculture, energy, and sports leagues.

 In addition to his client practice, Jack serves as Practice Leader of the Firm's leading Global Pro Bono Practice.
 He has done extensive work on behalf of the Firm's pro bono clients, in cases involving domestic violence, criminal appeals, and special education.
 He also serves on the Board of Directors of Reach Out and Read of Greater New York, a not-for-profit organization focused on school readiness and early literacy.

-Jack regularly speaks and writes on antitrust, attorney-client privilege, and other complex litigation issues.
-He is an associate editor of Antitrust Magazine and regularly publishes articles on antitrust law, class certification, and other subjects.
+Jack is an associate editor of Antitrust Magazine and regularly publishes articles on antitrust law, class certification, and other subjects.